ahmedel-tawil/shopping-cart-django/README.md

 ##### utilities -> application directory to create helper models like customers, measurment unit, currency.
 ##### cart -> application directory to hold the models and views related to teh online-cart

+### Demo

+project live demo is at http://ahmedeltawil.pythonanywhere.com/